IntersectMBO/plutus/docs/playground/README.md

 ### Wallet events

 The wallet events are invocations of wallet endpoint functions (aka *contract endpoints*), where the wallet user provides arguments to the endpoint function.
 The user does so within the frontend UI, which requires a limit on the number and form of those arguments.
-We support the following types as arguments types for wallet endpoint function s:
+We support the following types as arguments types for wallet endpoint functions:

 * `String`,
 * `PubKey`,
 * integral types, and
 * products of the above.

 Products can be in the form of record datatypes with a single constructor.
-Wallet endpoint functions can, at most, have TBD arguments.
+Wallet endpoint functions can, at most, have ten arguments.

+Optionally, support for arguments of any type covered by the `Generic` class.
+While the type class allows us to (de)serialise those values, we need a representation that can be entered by the user.
+One option would be to have special UI support for the types list above and for everything else, the user needs to enter the corresponding JSON (as a power user feature).

 ## Contracts

 Every contract includes a module `Contract` that exports a main `contract` function.
 The `contract` function uses

 ```
-registerEndpoint :: EndpointFunction fn => fn -> IO ()
+registerEndpoint :: EndpointFunction fn => fn -> ContractInit ()
 ```

 to register all contract endpoint functions provided by this contract.
 Moreover, it uses